Your children need a balanced diet to grow up healthy

-Some parents believe that children are eating relatively healthy and also give them multivitamins.
+Some parents believe that children eat relatively healthily and give them multivitamins.
 Though this may not be a bad thing to do, many kids think they are candy because they come in gummy candy, gumballs, and cute animal and cartoon characters.
 Keep all kinds out of reach of medications; it is perilous because they may take more than you know.

 Overdoses of multivitamins with iron can make your child seriously ill or even die.
 Some multivitamins are fine, but for the most part, children get a lot of their vitamins in their diets.
 If you are on a vegan diet, Calcium will need to come from other sources.
 You may have a consultation with your child’s pediatrician.
 A daily vitamin may be all a child needs, even if his diet has not been very nutritious during the week.
 Also, if there is too much of one particular vitamin, other vitamins’ absorption may get blocked.
 Too much Calcium prevents the absorption of other vitamins, such as iron, for example.
 Make healthy balanced food choices a priority.
 If not, you can expect to give vitamins to your child until they are teens.

 Before buying vitamins, you should know about vitamins with iron for children.
 One belief is that you should give vitamins with iron.
-Another, that vitamins with iron in them never should be given to a child
+Another is that vitamins with iron in them should never be given to a child.

 Always check with your child’s doctor; he may put him on fortified iron vitamins.
 Hemochromatosis is a disease caused if there is too much iron in the blood.
 The iron is not washed out of the body easily if it becomes unusable by the body and causes serious health issues.

-Children’s vitamins may be an excellent thing, but too much of it could be fatal and never should be in the reach of children.
+Children’s vitamins may be excellent, but too much of it could be fatal and should never be in the reach of children.
 It would be best if you always discussed adjustments to your child’s diet with your child’s pediatrician; it’s better to err on the side of caution.
 It’s OK to have fun shapes for vitamins, but your child could think they are candy, and you should keep them out of reach or locked in a cabinet.